Best Travel Money Card for 2026: How to Pay Abroad Without Getting Ripped Off

 This is the trap most travelers don’t know about — and once you understand how exchange rates work, you’ll never fall for it again.

 When you pay by card abroad, a terminal sometimes offers to charge you in your home currency instead of the local one.
 It sounds convenient.
-It costs you 3–7% extra.
-The merchant’s bank sets the rate — and it’s always worse than your card’s rate.
+It can cost several percent extra.
+The merchant’s bank sets the rate — and it is usually worse than letting your own card handle the conversion.

-The rule: always choose local currency.
-At a restaurant terminal in Barcelona, at an ATM in Istanbul, at a hotel in Amsterdam — always choose local currency.
-Every single time.
+The rule: choose local currency.
+At a restaurant terminal in Barcelona, at an ATM in Istanbul, at a hotel in Amsterdam, I choose the local currency and let my own card do the conversion.

 Trap 3: Your Home Bank’s Foreign Transaction Fee

 Most standard bank cards charge 1–3% on every international purchase.
 It’s buried in your statement and easy to miss — but on $3,000 of trip spending, a 2% fee costs you $60 you didn’t need to spend.
-The fix is simple: stop using your home bank card abroad and use a travel money card with no foreign transaction fees instead.
+The fix is simple: stop using your home bank card abroad and use a travel money setup with transparent foreign spending and conversion fees instead.

 Best Travel Debit Card for Abroad: Wise vs Revolut